fanconic/fanconic.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hello for github pages
+banner_title: Claudio Fanconi
-banner_subtitle: a minimalist template for personal websites
+banner_subtitle: M.Sc.
+Information Technology and Electrical Engineering, ETH Zürich
-background_image: /images/background.jpeg
+background_image: /images/bernina.jpg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+# page_url: /hello # only include this variable if you aren't building the page to your primary domain

 # favicon
-favicon: /assets/ico/favicon.ico
+favicon: /assets/ico/probabolity.ico

 # social media
-twitter_username: notsaragong # # your twitter handle
+gscholar_username: citations?user=Uko0QY4AAAAJ # # your twitter handle
-github_username:  saragong # your github username
+github_username:  fanconic # your github username
-linkedin: saragong # the part after ("https://www.linkedin.com/in/...")
+linkedin: claudio-fanconi # the part after ("https://www.linkedin.com/in/...")
 # facebook_username: <-- your facebook username (the part after "https://www.facebook.com/...")
 # google_analytics: <-- your google analytics Tracking ID